 Dairy-Free Herb Spread is Made with a Nut-Cheese Base

-The dairy-free herb spread is what sets this appetizer apart from the more conventional smoked salmon appetizers, which typically involve cream cheese or sour cream.
+The dairy-free herb spread is what sets this appetizer apart from the more conventional smoked salmon appetizers, Traditionally, an appetizer like this would involve cream cheese or sour cream.

 The ingredients in Kite Hill Cheese are clean and simple: Almond milk (water, almonds), salt, enzyme, vinegar, xanthan gum, locust bean gum, guar gum, cultures